Kate Boutilier

-Kate Boutilier is an American screenwriter whose credits include the animated television series Rugrats, The Wild Thornberrys, All Grown Up! and Holly Hobbie & Friends, and the feature films The Wild Thornberrys Movie, Rugrats Go Wild, and Rugrats in Paris.
-She co-created and produced the series Poppy Cat and The Mr. Men Show, and is currently co-showrunning the Rugrats reboot.
+Kate Boutilier is an American screenwriter and producer whose credits include the animated television series Rugrats, The Wild Thornberrys, All Grown Up! and Holly Hobbie & Friends, and the feature films The Wild Thornberrys Movie, Rugrats Go Wild, and Rugrats in Paris.
+She co-developed and produced the series Poppy Cat and The Mr. Men Show, and co-showran the Rugrats reboot.